-HIS 208 The History of Women in (3) the United States
+HIS 208 The History of Women in the United States (3)

 This course explores the contributions that women have made in American history from the 1600s to the present.
 The course will analyze the role that women of different ethnicity, race, and religion played in shaping the United States and how the legal and social status of women has changed over the centuries.